kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. Laryngocele
 	E. Cystic hygroma
 #### Answer: E. Cystic hygroma - *FALSE* = C. Carotid body tumour
-- Carotid body tumours present as masses adjacent to the hyoid bone and anterior to the sternocleidomastoid
+- **Carotid body tumours** present as masses
+	- adjacent to hyoid bone
+	- anterior to sternocleidomastoid
 - They are typically pulsatile, compressible and smooth, with mobility in the horizontal but not the vertical plane
 	- Approximately 5% are malignant
 - Cystic hygromas are congenital lymphatic malformations situated at the root of the neck and are present at birth in 50% of neonates